|Matt & a Bolt of Lightning, June 2002. Hi there! I've suffered for my Art, now it's your turn. Enjoy!

 Separately, if you want so see pictures that I actually kind of like, you can check out my Flickr galleries and see what I've got up there.

 My Tedious Explanation of the f/stop page has proved remarkably popular for what sounds like a pretty boring topic, garnering thousands of hits a month, and I've added a Tedious Explanation of Depth of Field and a page about Sensors and Lenses too.
 There was a period of time when I was the top hit on Google for both "f/stop" and "tedious" though I've slipped a bit in recent months, darn that wikipedia!
 I also wrote a page about Lightning Photography and a page on the Nikon 35mm Perspective Control lens which has been linked to by people from all over the world, some of whom I hear from, which is kind of neat.
 I also have posted my quicky guide to the Technical and Artistic aspects of photography, which started life as a two-page guide from an Introduction to Photography seminar I taught in the mid-80s.
+I've started posting scans of some photo materials on my Photo Documents page which will be of interest mostly to people interested in film photography.
 I've also got pages describing how to Build a KAP rig for Kite Aerial Photography use.
-KAP has evolved all out of recognition with the onset of digital cameras and radio control quadcopters, but the page remains popular with robot people (making robots, not sentient mechanical beings) who occasionally write to ask servo modification questions I am unable to answer.
+KAP has evolved all out of recognition with the onset of digital cameras and radio controlled quadcopters, but the page remains popular with robot people (making robots, not sentient mechanical beings who beat humans at Go and also like photography) who occasionally write to ask servo modification questions I am unable to answer.

 Bicycling's big in the family.
 I first wrote a bit about the bike I rode on a bicycle trip in 1980 which has drawn some hits, then started a blog about Practical Cycling in the Twin Cities called Two Cities Two Wheels which cyclist nerds might like, though I don't write as much as I used to.
 A more recent effort has been my Bicycle Commuting Guide which runs 20 pages (it's a PDF file) and is a bit Twin Cities-oriented, but which folks seem to like.
 I've collected other bike things I've written into An Index of Matt's Bicycle Articles for your convenience and have also helped start the Saint Paul Bicycle Coalition to work on cyclists' issues in Saint Paul.